 The valuation is made on the assumption that any alterations that may have been carried out to the property satisfy all relevant legislation and have full certification where appropriate.
-While not necessarily an exhaustive list, alterations noted at the time of our inspection include the front utility room/store room extension, rear conservatory extension, new internal stairs and a bedroom at first floor level (all of which are considered historic).
+While not necessarily an exhaustive list, alterations noted at the time of our inspection include the conversion from the Post Office with a number of internal alterations (considered historic) and the conversion/erection of the Studio and detached annex.